Blue Ridge Parkway

 The Park offers a wide verity of activities for the whole family.
 If traveling south on the Blue Ridge Parkway, you will come to Sims Pond first.
 Sims Pond is the smaller of two lakes at Julian Price Memorial Park.
 There is a small parking area and a trail around the area.

 Next is the Picnic area.
-There is ample parking and a lot of picnic tables (except for some very busy days).
+There are ample parking and a lot of picnic tables (except for some very busy days).
 There are tables that are very close to the parking area and others that require a bit of a walk.
-Most also have a grill and there is a rest room available.
-This is a very popular meeting place for groups traveling the Blue ridge Parkway.
+Most also have a grill and there is a restroom available.
+This is a very popular meeting place for groups traveling the Blue Ridge Parkway.

 You will need to get back on the Blue Ridge Parkway to access the rest of the park if you want to drive there.
 Continuing south on the Parkway, next you will cross the dam for Price Lake.
-It is a 42 acre lake and is great for fishing, canoeing and kayaking.
-There is also a Handicapped Accessible Fishing Dock just to the right of the Parking Are at the Price Lake Dam.
+It is a 42-acre lake and is great for fishing, canoeing, and kayaking.
+There is also a Handicapped Accessible Fishing Dock just to the right of the Parking Area at the Price Lake Dam.

 Price Lake and the streams in Price Memorial Park are all good fishing.
 Be sure to be aware of the North Carolina Fishing Regulations.

 Julian Price Memorial Park is one of the best parks on the Blue Ridge Parkway.
 I have visited it on many occasions over the past 4 decades.
 I have always found it to be well kept and family friendly.
 If I could only visit one place on the parkway, this would be it!